Consistent artist branding is key to a successful music marketing strategy. We’ve got tips on branding yourself in your bio and all your marketing.

-This is an edited version of an article originally posted as “Communicating a Consistent Artist Brand” on MusicianCoaching.com.
+This is an edited version of an article originally posted on MusicianConsultant.com.
 Reprinted with permission.

-One of the most disturbing things I’ve learned through the process of working with musicians to craft artist bios that compellingly capture the spirit of their music and their essence as unique indie artists is that many of them – in fact, most of them – have never truly asked a very important question: “Who am I?”
+One of the most disturbing things I’ve learned through the process of working with musicians is that many of them – most of them – have never asked a very important question: “Who am I?”
 And those who have asked that question are often coming up with an answer that is dead wrong, and then brand building and creating a marketing strategy around the identity of an imaginary stranger they have created.

 As an indie artist, it’s important to know what your unique brand/identity is and be able to express it in a confident, authentic, and consistent voice in order to connect through your music, engage meaningfully with fans and have a successful, long-lasting career.
 Are you comfortable in your own artist skin?
-Here are five ideas to consider as you are developing a consistent artist brand for your media kit, EPK, and fans.
+Here are five ideas to consider when branding yourself in your media kit, EPK, and everywhere online.

 Tell a story